By Bataung Qhotsokoane

 A matter of national security

-Africa is in an innovation battle over its cloud computing landscape.
-Multinationals are quickly scrambling and consolidating their positions as ‘kings of data’ in Africa.
-Africa and its children in the diaspora, must begin to expose themselves and investigate this new digital frontier.
-Africa’s true independence lies in its crusade to localize its data centers.
+Science, technology, engineering, and mathematics have always been the tools civilizations use to exert their economic, military and political strength.
+Just as was in the Cold War, Africa is in an innovation battle over its cloud computing landscape.
+Multinationals are quickly scrambling and consolidating their pole positions as ‘kings of data’ in Afrika.
+Afrika and its children in the diaspora must begin to expose themselves and investigate this new digital frontier.
+Afrika’s true independence lies in its crusade to conquer its own cloud back!